luminovang/documentation/core/cron-tasks.md

 ## Introduction

-The `BaseCron` class provides useful methods for creating cron jobs, allowing you to define task execution times using simple predefined methods like `seconds` and `years`, as well as custom cron expressions via the `cronTime` method.
+The `CoreCronTasks` class provides useful methods for creating cron jobs, allowing you to define task execution times using simple predefined methods like `seconds` and `years`, as well as custom cron expressions via the `cronTime` method.

 ### Usages

-To use the `BaseCron` class, follow these steps:
+To use the `CoreCronTasks` class, follow these steps:

-1. **Extend the BaseCron Class**: Create a new class that extends `BaseCron`.
+1. **Extend the CoreCronTasks Class**: Create a new class that extends `CoreCronTasks`.
 2. **Register Your Tasks**: Define your tasks within the protected `schedule` method.

 Once your jobs are registered, you can schedule the cron execution in your `cPanel` or server's crontab by using the `NovaKit` command: